justinformentin/mintrahl/README.md

 }
 ```

-The arguments to the `generatorSetup` function  are:
+The contents of to `bot.utils` are:
 - Markov: an instance of [`markov-strings`](https://github.com/scambier/markov-strings)
 - nlp: an instance of [`compromise`](https://github.com/nlp-compromise/compromise)

-They are entirely optional, though.
+They are entirely optional to use, though.

+### Logging

+Use `bot.log()` for logging, it works just like `console.log`.
+It will write to stdout and prefix a timestamp and the bot's username.

 Now start the bot with